mrhanson3/DigitLab/README.md

 We do not use third-party analytics, advertising, or tracking tools.

-If you have any questions about this privacy policy, please contact us at [your support email address].
+If you have any questions about this privacy policy, please contact us at mrhanson@protonmail.com.

 Last updated: 6-18-25